OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ![Dashboard Refresh highlighted](images/dashboardToolbarRefresh.png)

-## Accessing Liberty Tools Operations
+## Accessing Liberty Tools operations

 Liberty Tools provides a series of operations to speed up application development.
 These operations can be launched either through the **Liberty Dashboard** view or through the Project Explorer (or Package Explorer) views.
 The multiple views can be mixed and matched, for example a run configuration created and customized through the **Liberty Dashboard** can later be launched through the Project Explorer context menu.
 Another example is that an application started through the Project Explorer can be stopped through the **Liberty Dashboard** operation.

 ### Using the Liberty dashboard view

-The Liberty dashboard provides a context menu to the Liberty projects in it.
+The Liberty dashboard provides a context menu to help run, test, and debug any configured Liberty projects.

 Maven Projects             | Gradle Projects :-------------------------:|:-------------------------: